antonderegt/OneButton/README.md

 I use the standard KaKu protocol to switch the KaKu switches:
 * https://bitbucket.org/fuzzillogic/433mhzforarduino/wiki/Home

-and the VirtualWire library to control an LED strip:
+And the VirtualWire library to control an LED strip:
 * https://www.pjrc.com/teensy/td_libs_VirtualWire.html